 - A 300-word Letter of Intent specifying the applicant’s purpose and goals for entering the Ph.D.
 Program.

 - Professional vita, indicating counseling licensure, or, a minimum of at least one year of clinical experience in the counseling field.

-- An APA formatted research paper of 3-5 pages length (not including title page, abstract, and references) on a topic related to clinical mental health counseling.
+- An APA formatted research paper of 3-5 pages length (not including title page, abstract, and references).
+The university provides applicants with the paper's topic.

 - A Graduate Status Record (available online).

 - Selected applicants may be required to participate in a Personal Interview with Core Ph.D.
 Faculty.

 - Counseling Practicum and Counseling Internship: Applicants are required to have a 100-hour (40 direct) supervised practicum and 600-hour (240 direct) supervised internship at the master’s level or equivalent.
 All exceptions must be approved by the Director of Clinical Training.
 Applicants who have already obtained LPC licensure in their state may be exempt from this policy.